reactjs/react.dev/content/docs/faq-versioning.md

 However, it does raise the question of why these releases aren't versioned as patches instead.

 The answer is that any change to React (or other software) carries some risk of breaking in unexpected ways.
 Imagine a scenario where a patch release that fixes one bug accidentally introduces a different bug.
-This would not only be disruptive to developers, but also likely harm their confidence in future patch releases.
+This would not only be disruptive to developers, but also harm their confidence in future patch releases.
 It's especially regrettable if the original fix is for a bug that is rarely encountered in practice.

 We have a pretty good track record for keeping React releases free of bugs, but patch releases have an even higher bar for reliability because most developers assume they can be adopted without adverse consequences.